awsdocs/aws-doc-sdk-examples/dotnet/example_code/README.md

 - AWS credentials, either configured in a local AWS credentials file, or by setting the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables.
 For more information, see the [AWS Tools and SDKs Shared Configuration and Credentials Reference Guide](https://docs.aws.amazon.com/credref/latest/refdocs/overview.html).

-# Building and running code examples
+# Building and running the code examples

 For each code example, follow the instructions in the README file for the example.
 In general, follow these steps: